Subject Leader - Mrs Tara Traies

 In Early Years children recognise that a range of technology is used in places such as homes and schools.
 They select and use technology for particular purposes and experience a range of technology to support learning in prime and specific areas, building skills to be ready for primary learning.

 The whole school curriculum coverage for Computing can be found here.
-The scheme of work used from Year 1-6 breaks Computing down into five modules, which continue up through the whole school (Programming, Multimedia, Handing Data, TIOL – Technology in Our Lives and E-Safety).
+The scheme of work used from Year 1-6 breaks Computing down into five modules, which continue throughout the whole school (Programming, Multimedia, Handing Data, TIOL – Technology in Our Lives and E-Safety).
 As we are a mixed year group school, we use a Year A/B rolling curriculum.
 Over those two years, children will complete ALL core units from both year group modules.

 Knowledge Planners by module and age group can be found here.